faanross/faanross.github.io/content/posts/post-1.md

 - we'll run our PCAPS through Zeek,
 - and get some insights from the threat hunting framework RITA.

+IN final art put everything together and write a report./

 In the end we'll recap and formulate some key takeaways to serve you on your journey as you venture forth into the world and become a bada$$ hunter.

 But first, *le sigh*, it's required we just dip our toes into a wee bit of theory.
 But I promise once we're done here - 10 to 15 mins tops - it'll be applied learning until the end of our journey.

 Sounds good?
 Let's get it.

 {{< figure src="/img/randy01.gif" title="" class="custom-figure" >}}

 ***